-Abstract In social dilemmas individual behavior creates external effects on others.
+In social dilemmas individual behavior creates external effects on others.
 In such situations, a person's opinions concerning right and wrong might influence his behavior.
 Understanding moral opinions therefore is important.
-This paper reports on an experiment which shows that moral opinions are conditional on the behavior of others.
+This paper reports on an experiment that shows that moral opinions are conditional on the behavior of others.
 This is demonstrated by the finding that a large majority of subjects in a public good game experiment report personal normative beliefs that increase with the actual contributions made by group members.
 This finding is important for the design of policies attempting to sustain public good provisions.

-Keywords: personal normative beliefs, public good game, reciprocity, descriptive ethics, behavioral ethics
+Keywords: personal normative beliefs; public good game; reciprocity; descriptive ethics;

-JEL Classifications: D03, D63, C91, H41
+behavioral ethics

+JEL-codes: D03; D63; C91; H41;